ShawnIT-J/resource-groups-and-vms/README.md

 <h3>Step 2: Create a Resource Group</h3>

 - Go to the search bar at the top and search "resource group"
-- Select Create Resource Group
+- Select "Create Resource Group"
 - You will need to name the resource group and select the region
 - Select "Review + Create" on the lower left
     - For this example, we will be using RgLab1 for the name and (US) East US for the region (Which ever region you are in the US is fine as well)